 The program is subject to specific regulations under Section 125 of the Internal Revenue Code.
 Money allocated to the account is not refundable to the employee.
-The annual maximum contribution that may be made to a health reimbursement account is \$5,000.
-The annual maximum to a dependent care reimbursement account is also \$5,000.
+The annual maximum contribution that may be made to a health reimbursement account is \$6,000 (subject to change January 1, 2011).
+The annual maximum to a dependent care reimbursement account is \$5,000.